adi-amatdev/adi-amatdev/README.md

 -->
 - ✨ Exploring TypeScript to enhance JavaScript with static types for better code quality.
 - 🔍 Investigating diverse frameworks and libraries to stay current with industry trends.
-- ☁️ Deeply exploring AWS technologies and AWS SDKs to optimize cloud infrastructure and services.
+- ☁️ Exploring Cloudflare, AWS technologies and AWS SDKs to optimize cloud infrastructure and services.

  ## 🏆 Achievements